What is the Cut-off Age for Affordable Life Insurance? (Updated for 2023)

 The amount of coverage also directly impacts the cost and relates to death benefits.
 The more you buy – the more it costs.
 So, a $100,000 policy will cost a lot less than a $1,000,000 policy regardless of your age or health.

 You might not need a more expensive policy in your latter years and should consider reducing the amount of coverage as you age.

 The same applies to the length of coverage and, here, we are only referring to term insurance.
 A 10 year policy will be much less expensive than a 30 year policy.
 Also, as you age, keep in mind that some term polices will no longer be available.
 For example, you will no longer be eligible to buy a 30 year term after age 58.

 As you can see, there is really is no specific age when life insurance becomes no longer affordable because it all depends on your circumstances.
-A 25 year old with multiple health problems may no more be able to afford a policy than a 65 year old whose income is significantly limited.
+Life insurance for a 45 year-old with multiple health issues may be less affordable than a comparable policy for a 62 year old in excellent health.

 The best approach in finding some form of affordable life insurance is to use an independent agent such as those here at JRC.
-We have access to over 70 different life insurers so we can comparison shop for you to find a policy that suits your particular circumstances.
+We have access to over 50 highly-rated life insurers and thousands of insurance products.
+Having so many options allows us to comparison shop for you to ensure that you are matched with the best policy for your particular circumstances.

-We can find the most lenient companies and can advise you on both your short and long term needs, and, we will periodically keep in touch to help you address changing life insurance needs as you age.
+If you have a pre-existing health issue, we will find the most lenient companies for that condition, and we can advise you on both your short and long term needs.
+Unlike the giant call centers you see on TV, our agency is owner-operated.
+We will reach out to you each year to keep in touch, and to help you address changing life insurance needs as you age.